Melojan/University/Year 3/README.md

 Then check the output directory if your spark has submitted the application correctly.

-Also check the cluster to check execution times
+Also check the cluster to check execution times between each algorithm.

-http://localhost:8088 for the Resource Manager http://localhost:7077 for the Spark Standalone Cluster